 - The location - away from the crowds but just 3km from the coast - is a haven of peace; and you're within 30 mins of Larnaca, Limassol and Nicosia too

-- We felt privileged to share a taste of modern Cypriot art from Yiannos' collection, not to mention delicious orange cake and quince jelly from Christiana's kitchen
+- We felt privileged to share a taste of modern Cypriot art from the family collection, not to mention delicious orange cake and quince jelly from the kitchen

-- Service is minimal: after a warm welcome you're left to your own devices, though their son is often in the family house next door, and if not they're only a phone call away
+- Service is minimal: after a warm welcome you're left to your own devices, though Eleni is only a phone call away

-- You'll need a car, as the village only has 1 shop
+- You'll need a car, as the nearest supermarket is a 5 minute drive

 - The beaches along this stretch of coast are not the prettiest